-We use a custom web application called Point to Point to track our hauled water and waste streams used throughout a well's lifecycle.
-Through this app's database, a monthly report is prepared and distributed to operational and HSE leadership for each business unit noting the volume and cost of the solid waste generated.
-By building awareness, we challenge each business unit to reduce its waste production to minimize landfilling,
+Responsible waste management starts with accurate accounting of our waste.
+We track hauled water and waste streams used throughout a well's lifecycle and make this reporting available to our operational and HSER leadership.
+By building awareness, we challenge each business unit to reduce its waste production to minimize landfilling, environmental impacts and costs.